 It’s Time to Confront the Cult of the Owner-Pastor in the Body of Christ

 The tragedy of leadership failure in the body of Christ continues to be splashed across news screens on a daily basis.
-Last week a report came out that over 700 cases of abuse by pastors and church and denominational leaders in the Southern Baptist Church were uncovered.
-This is not just a single, startling news story, it is the latest example of a spreading cancer that crawls beneath the skin of the body of Christ.
+These stories are not single, startling accounts.
+They are examples of a spreading cancer that crawls beneath the skin of the body of Christ.

 It is not just moral failures that should concern us.
 Review any of the credible research organizations and you will find alarming statistics about pastoral stress, burnout, broken relationships, loneliness and discouragement.

 From colossal megachurch implosions to systemic sexual and emotional abuse to the quieter despair experienced by lonely pastors sitting in their studies in small to mid-sized churches across America, we are in a pastoral leadership crisis.